What is a Hook?

 - API endpoint

-Give the Hook a name.
-Please keep it simple, understandable, and short.
+Give the hook a name, but keep it simple, understandable, and short.
 You may use Hook Description field to explain to your colleagues why you created this hook.
 Avoid using special characters or long descriptions.

-There are 3 options to trigger this Hook:
+There are 3 options to trigger a hook:

-- Incoming Data: It listens to events defined for the selected application and checks for matching data, and triggers an effect if matching data is found.
-You can apply a filter to events like filtering by event or user properties.
+It listens to events defined for the selected application, checks for matching data, and triggers an effect if matching data is found.
+You can filter the events by event or user properties.